-At HSC, we deal primarily with creditors in commercial collection matters, but we are also versed in consumer collections.
-Besides civil litigation to collect past due accounts, our lawyers are active in the three bankruptcy courts in North Carolina.
-Nan Hannah and Paul Sheridan are admitted to practice before the Fourth Circuit Court of Appeals and Nan is also admitted to practice before the Supreme Court of the United States.
-Nan Hannah and Chad Cochran are experienced in the role of serving as court-appointed receivers.
+Need experienced debt collection attorneys in North Carolina, well-versed in the legal process of collecting past due sums, pre-judgment and post-judgment?
+We deal primarily with creditors in commercial collection matters, but are also experienced in consumer collections.
+In addition to civil litigation to collect past due accounts, we pursue creditors’ rights in the state’s three bankruptcy courts.
+Nan Hannah is admitted to practice before the Fourth Circuit Court of Appeals and the Supreme Court.
+Nan Hannah and Chad Cochran serve as court-appointed receivers.

-We understand that debt collection can be difficult and challenging, fraught with complex laws that protect consumers and potentially result in sanctions to the creditor.
-HSC will guide you in the course of your collection process by providing you with expert legal advice and aggressive, personalized representation.
+We understand that debt collection can be difficult and challenging, fraught with complex laws that protect debtors and potentially result in sanctions against the creditor.
+HSC will guide you through the course of your collection process by providing you with expert legal advice and aggressive, personalized representation.

-A money judgment is a court determination that a legal liability exists.
-Unfortunately, obtaining the judgment is oftentimes only half the battle.
-HSC attorneys and paralegals are well-versed in the post-judgment collection process.
-Our debt collection attorneys in NC regularly work with court clerks and county sheriffs to locate and sell property as a means of collecting a judgment.
-Other times, we find ourselves examining a judgment debtor under oath as a means of identifying assets and breaking through a scheme designed to hide assets from creditors.
+We work with court clerks and county sheriffs to locate and sell property to collect a judgment.
+Other times, we find ourselves examining a judgment debtor under oath in a process known as a “Supplemental Examination” as a means of identifying assets and breaking through any scheme designed to hide assets from creditors.